bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/converter/standardpoolconverter.md

 can only be called by the owner

 note that the owner needs to call acceptOwnership on the new converter after the upgrade

+## Function `onUpgradeComplete()` {#StandardPoolConverter-onUpgradeComplete--}

+executed by the upgrader at the end of the upgrade process to handle custom pool logic

 ## Function `reserveTokenCount() → uint16` {#StandardPoolConverter-reserveTokenCount--}